oracle/soda-for-java/README.md

 * Bulk read/write operations
 * Transactions

-The underlying collection data stored in tables, allowing SQL access using standard tools.
+Collection data is stored in tables, allowing SQL access using standard tools.

 **This is an open source project maintained by Oracle Corp.**